 Yes, I know I’m a day late, but nonetheless, I hope that you’ve all been happy and healthy.
 I’ve been well and on the road since our last electronic connection.
-At the moment I’m at Rangjung Yeshe Gomde Cooperstown in Upstate New York and we have just finished a short program here with my uncle Chokyi Nyima Rinpoche.
+At the moment I’m at Rangjung Yeshe Gomde New York in Upstate New York and we have just finished a short program here with my uncle Chokyi Nyima Rinpoche.
 Last night, we performed a feast offering in union with the sangha members here at Gomde and while performing the feast, I was thinking of what to write for this Guru Rinpoche day email.
 I thought perhaps it might be beneficial for many of you if I briefly wrote about the meaning and benefits of performing a feast offering.

 Benefits of Performing Feast Offerings